Get a jumpstart on your college essay!

 4) DON’T hire a college student.

 Even if that student was successfully admitted to the school of their (and your) dreams.
-No one loves college students more than we do, but they’re not qualified to assist with a student’s college admissions essays.
+No one loves college students more than we do, but they’re not qualified to assist with someone else’s college admissions essays.
 Most students, even at the graduate level, are mere years (sometimes months!) away from having written what was likely their first-ever attempt at college essay writing.
 Many competing firms hire college students because they are, frankly, inexpensive—especially compared to true experts with many years of professional writing, editing, and teaching experience.
 We don’t even consider it.

-5) DON’T trust essay experts “reviewing” other essay experts.
+5) DON’T trust essay “experts” reviewing other essay experts.

 6) DON’T trust guarantees.

 No one can guarantee a student’s admission to any given institution, unless something truly shady is going on behind the scenes.
 It’s just not possible.
 Any service that claims to be able to do so is not telling the truth and could be lying/exaggerating about other elements of their offerings.
+Even the best college admission essay review service on the planet can’t ensure you’ll get into Harvard.
+If someone promises you a sure thing, that’s a huge red flag.

 7) DON’T hire someone who offers to write the essays themselves.